 - The livestock populations by different livestock types.
-This includes the number of heads of each population and the average animal weight in each population; - Parameters MCF, B0, and R{VS} for estimating methane emissions from AWMSs in the project case. - EF{N2O} and R_N for estimating nitrogen emission from AWMS in the baseline. - The default volatile solid excretion values or other parameters required for estimating the volatile solids.
-If dietary intake method is used, the feed intake of animals and its energy will be monitored. - Leakage from anaerobic digester, if used.
-The default value is 15%, but in case project participants use a lower value, the appropriate measurement to support the lower value shall be monitored and reported. - The default nitrogen excretion per animal or parameters required to estimate nitrogen excretion.
-If N intake method is used the amount of dry matter intake by livestock shall be monitored; - Amount of electricity used in the project case; - Amount of heat used in the project case: - Flow of biogas to the flare, heat generation, and electricity generation.
-In the case where biogas is just flared, one flow meter can be used provided that the meter used is calibrated periodically by an officially accredited entity.

-- Flare operation, i.e., time of the year when the flare is operational when the biogas is flowing through the flare; - Concentration of methane in biogas at outlet of anaerobic digester; - Concentration of methane in flue gases of the flare; - Biogas leakage in project: through leaks in the pipeline during transportation of biogas.
+This includes the number of heads of each population and the average animal weight in each population; - Parameters MCF, B_o, and R{VS} for estimating methane emissions from AWMSs in the project case: - EF{N2O} and R_N for estimating nitrogen emission from AWMS in the baseline; - The default volatile solid excretion values or other parameters required for estimating the volatile solids.
+If dietary intake method is used, the feed intake of animals and its energy will be monitored; - Leakage from anaerobic digester, if used.
+The default value is 15%, but in case project participants use a lower value, the appropriate measurement to support the lower value shall be monitored and reported; - The default nitrogen excretion per animal or parameters required to estimate nitrogen excretion.
+If N intake method is used the amount of dry matter intake by livestock shall be monitored - Amount of electricity used in the project case.
+If electricity consumption is measured in the project, then project proponents may use the "Tool to calculate baseline, project and/or leakage emissions from electricity consumption"; - Fuel consumption for generation of heat used in the project case.
+Calculated following the latest version of "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion". - Flow of biogas to the flare, heat generation, and electricity generation.
+In the case where biogas is just flared, one flow meter can be used provided that the meter used is calibrated periodically by an officially accredited entity; - Concentration of methane in biogas at outlet of anaerobic digester, this shall be measured on wet basis: - The parameters used for determining the project emissions from flaring of the residual gas stream in year y (PE{flare,y}) should be monitored as per the "Tool to determine project emissions from flaring gases containing Methane"; - Biogas leakage in project: through leaks in the pipeline during transportation of biogas.